The Joint-Payee Question

 For Counsel, for the State Bar, and for Wells Fargo Compliance

-- Did a written power of attorney from Phat K. Tran to Steven D. Silverstein covering banking endorsements exist on or before June 30, 2025?
+Open Documentary Questions- Did a written power of attorney from Phat K. Tran to Steven D. Silverstein covering banking endorsements exist on or before June 30, 2025?
 If so, the instrument should be producible from the file of either party.

 - Was any such power of attorney on file with JPMorgan Chase Bank, N.A. as the depositary bank at the time of the June 30, 2025 deposit?
-Subject to subpoena of the depositary bank’s account opening and authorization records.
+Subject to subpoena of the depositary bank’s account-opening and authorization records.

 - Into which account did the proceeds of cashier’s check #0084412016 flow on or after June 30, 2025?
-A client trust account designated under Rule 1.15(a), or the firm’s operating account, or another account altogether?
+A client trust account designated under Rule 1.15(a), the firm’s operating account, or another account altogether?

 - Did Phat K. Tran ever receive his joint-payee share of the proceeds of cashier’s check #0084412016?
 If yes, when, in what form, and through what documentary trail?